yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-10-principle-of-relativity-and-lorentz-transformation.md

 $$ t^{\prime} = t \tag{4} \label{eqn:galilean_transform_t}$$

 can be assumed.
 The coordinate transformation between different inertial frames classically used in physics, as shown in equations ($\ref{eqn:galilean_transform_x}$) to ($\ref{eqn:galilean_transform_t}$) above, is called the **Galilean transformation**.
-It is simple and intuitive, and holds true in most everyday situations.
+It is simple and intuitive as it holds true in most everyday situations.
 However, as will be discussed later, it contradicts Maxwell's equations.

 ### Maxwell's Equations
-In the late 19th century, Maxwell expanded on the ideas and previous research results proposed by other scientists such as Faraday and Ampere, revealing that electricity and magnetism are actually one force, and derived the following four equations describing the electromagnetic field:
+In the late 19th century, Maxwell expanded on the ideas and previous research results proposed by other scientists such as Faraday and Ampere, revealing that electricity and magnetism are actually one force, and derived the following four equations describing the electromagnetic field.

 1. $$\begin{gather*}\nabla\cdot{E}=\frac{q}{\epsilon_0} \\
  \text{: The electric flux through any closed surface is equal to the net charge inside (Gauss's law).}